 the crooked mouth

 Beau and Jenny have been musical collaborators for decades—their previous band, Maestro Subgum and the Whole, was big, bold, cabaret-inspired, and beloved by many.
 Former Maestro fans have become our fans as well.
-We will let them tell you what they think.
-Certainly you can wander over to our music page, have a listen, and decide for yourself.
+Wander over to our music page, have a listen, and decide for yourself.
 Thanks for coming.
 We are always glad to see you.

 Beau O’Reilly – lead vocals, cane, banter